-It led us to start thinking about how we can perhaps have other similar applications that could harness the combined powers of 3D printing and synthetic biology in order to make structures that could heal themselves.
+It led us to start thinking about how we can perhaps have other similar applications that could harness the combined powers of 3D bioprinting and synthetic biology in order to make structures that could heal themselves.

 Talking to two other MD-PhD students over lunch generated a few thoughts that we wanted to share with you.
 One was about the use of coral implants to heal bone.
 This is already in the works!
-There was talk of introducing organisms that would start growing when exposed to air and could be visualized to highlight micro-cracks in places where structural integrity is important.
+There was talk of adding synthetic biology by introducing organisms that would start growing when exposed to air and could be visualized to highlight micro-cracks in places where structural integrity is important.
 How can we use similar techniques for diagnostics in humans?

 There are many other issues surrounding these theories of self-healing and we’d love to hear from you!